neophyte577/campaign-finance-analysis-house-2016/README.md

     - **tables/**: Summary statistics and regression results
 - **scripts/**: Python scripts used for specific data cleaning or analytic tasks
 - **README.md**: This document

-### How to Use This Repository

-The primary file of interest within this repo is the notebook entitled [house_campaign_finance_analysis_2016](https://github.com/neophyte577/campaign-finance-house-2016/blob/main/analysis/primary-analysis-larger-dataset/house_campaign_finance_analysis_2016.ipynb), which contains an exhaustive description and visualization of the main dataset.

 ### Introduction